 Hybrid cars are quite expensive to buy.
-The purchase price is higher that pays off only in direct comparison with power vehicles which are conventional when it got a high mileage.
+The purchase price is higher than pays off only in direct comparison with power vehicles which are convenient when they got a high mileage.

-The electric cars range depends on various denomination like: –
+The electric cars range depends on various denominations like: –

 - The most important ones being battery capacity in KWh.

 - Vehicle weight.